max-kk/ajax-login-registration-modal-popup/readme.txt

 - With Theme my login (TML) plugin (3 Password fields on the Create Account tab, if enable password field in LRM and TML)

 == Changelog ==

+= VER 2.20 - 13/02/2021 =

+- Added support for multi-language redirect for Weglot plugin

 = VER 2.18 and 2.19 - 02/02/2021 =